zayneeh/Risk-Analyzer/README.md

 pip install -r requirements.txt
 ```

-This will install `python-docx`, which is used to read and generate `.docx` files.
+This will install all dependencies .

 ---